 - Transferred credit, for example where a student has been admitted to a programme with credit (as described in section 3.7) or where a student has taken part in the study abroad exchange scheme.
 Transferred credit is usually ungraded, unless a formal arrangement to transfer marks is in place with the institution responsible for awarding the credit.

-- Disregard, where a module take is disregarded because exceptional circumstances have been shown to apply.
+- Disregard (DR), where a module take is disregarded because exceptional circumstances have been shown to apply.

 - Technical Fail - this might apply, for example, where a student has gained an overall module mark at or above the pass mark, but not met a minimum mark requirement for a specific assessment component, which might have been set to satisfy professional accreditation requirements.
 Another example could be where a student has not completed the required number of hours on a mandatory placement which makes up all or part of the module, such as a clinical or school placement on a professionally accredited programme.